tnc-ca-geo/fishnet-extract/README.md

 # extract

 Simple Python tool to extract images from videos.
-Currently supports only one annotation file format.
+Currently supports only one annotation file format used by Archipelago Marine Research - Asia Pacific.

 ## Instruction for use on Windows